California Lawmakers Approve Ban on Menthol Cigarettes -- Update | MarketScreener

 About 70% of Black smokers in California smoke menthol cigarettes, compared with 18% of white smokers, according to the California Department of Public Health.

-The ban is part of a measure barring the sale of flavored tobacco products, including all e-cigarettes except those that taste like tobacco.
-California Gov. Gavin Newsom earlier this year expressed support for the bill.
+The ban is part of a measure barring the sale of flavored tobacco products, including all e-cigarettes except those that taste like tobacco, and would exclude hookahs and some cigars.

-The governor has until Sept.
-30 to sign or veto the bill, after which it will automatically become law without his signature.
-The ban would take effect Jan.
-1, 2021.

 Menthols represent about a third of the $94 billion annual U.S. cigarette market, according to Euromonitor.
 They account for 55% of Reynolds American's cigarette sales by volume and 19% for Marlboro maker Altria Group Inc., according to Morgan Stanley analyst Pamela Kaufman.
 Imperial Brands PLC makes the Kool and Salem brands.